-Suzani embroidery is a unique traditional craft and art, and is being practiced by women again living in Central Asia, as it has been through the ages.
+Suzani embroidery is a unique traditional craft and art practiced by women living in Central Asia.

-Under Soviet rule the traditional making of suzani was for a period suppressed and it is therefore a wondrous celebration that this unique craft has been brought to life again since the early 90's .
-The very root of suzani creations is believed to be in the Fergana Valley and spreads across eastern Uzbekistan, Kyrgyzstan and Tajikistan, and the term "suzani" is derived from the Persian word for needlework "suzanikari".
+Under Soviet rule the traditional making of suzani was for a period suppressed.
+It is therefore a wondrous celebration that this unique craft has been brought to life again since the early 90's .
+The very root of suzani creations is believed to be in the Fergana Valley and spreads across eastern Uzbekistan, Kyrgyzstan and Tajikistan, and the term "suzani" is derived from the Persian word for needle and needlework "suzanikari".

-In the vast Central Asian arid desert heavenly gardens of eden was embroidered into suzani dowry pieces symbolizing the undamaged world and earthly paradises as wished by the young brides.
+In the vast Central Asian arid desert heavenly gardens of eden was embroidered into suzani dowry pieces.
 Each suzani drawing came to represent the image of an ideal universe, where balance and harmony and the unity of magic and beauty in everlasting beautiful nature, were very important features.
 The magnificent floral designs are symbols and motifs from an Islamic paradise garden, from the ancient Persian concept of the Garden of Eden with its Tree of Life, as seen depicted in so many Persian silk carpets.
 The design elements as seen in the garden of the great Taj Mahal is a perfect example and model for many suzanis.

 In every authentic Suzani, you will find a small deliberate fault or unfinished area, as a reminder that man is not without mistakes, and also expresses the dream of the mother that her daughter will be then be inspired to continue in the art of suzani embroidery and creation.